CVIR-Lab/SynMars/README.md

 [**SynMars-TW**:](http://gofile.me/6V28a/PhCZj11Vd) or by [Baidu Cloud](https://pan.baidu.com/s/1i8sIwIkErI8edqrqcUANzQ) with passcode: **sytw**

-If you use **SynMars-TW** for your research, please cite the paper：
+If you use **SynMars-TW** for your research, please cite all the following papers：
 ```
 @article{xiong2024light4mars,
   title={Light4Mars: A lightweight transformer model for semantic segmentation on unstructured environment like Mars},